-Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) Anch Anchor Standard 7: Perceiving and analyzing products.
-Anchor Standard 8: Applying criteria to evaluate products.
-Anchor Standard 9: Interpreting intent and meaning.
+Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) Anch or Standard 7: Perceiving and analyzing products. or Standard 8: Applying criteria to evaluate products. or Standard 9: Interpreting intent and meaning.
 4.0 Students will be able to: • independently analyze grade-level musical elements in a piece of music and evaluate how successful they were for its aesthetic purpose.
 3.0 Students will be able to: • collaboratively with peers, analyze grade-level musical elements in a piece of music and evaluate how successful they were for its aesthetic purpose.
 2.0 Students will be able to: • analyze grade-level musical elements in a piece of music and evaluate how successful they were for its aesthetic purpose with teacher guidance.
-1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success
+1.0 With help, partial success at level 2.0 content and level 3.0 content

-Ur nit Modifications for Special Population Students Advanced Learners Adjusting the pace of instruction Monitoring student understanding and mastery of materials Students may help struggling and/or ELL students when finished with their own work Encourage students to participate in music based on enrichment programs both in and out of school Provide opportunities to challenge student learning including activities that require more advanced skills, opportunities to assist struggling students, opportunities for leadership in classroom activities Struggling Learners Additional "time on task", repeat directions, use visual cues, provide alternate activity, modify activities to increase opportunities for success Rewriting instructional materials in a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion English Language Learners Utilize strategies suggested by ESL teaching professionals including repeating directions, direct eye contact when speaking, visual cues and props to enhance understanding Rewriting instructional materialism, a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion Special Needs Learners Provide accommodations suggested by students' documentation (IEP, 504, etc.), guidance counselor and by monitoring special education teacher including repeating directions, preferential seating, working with a "buddy", maintaining direct eye contact with student when speaking, use visual cues, modify activity and providing alternate activities
+Un it Modifications for Special Population Students Advanced Learners Adjusting the pace of instruction Monitoring student understanding and mastery of materials Students may help struggling and/or ELL students when finished with their own work Encourage students to participate in music based on enrichment programs both in and out of school Provide opportunities to challenge student learning including activities that require more advanced skills, opportunities to assist struggling students, opportunities for leadership in classroom activities Struggling Learners Additional "time on task", repeat directions, use visual cues, provide alternate activity, modify activities to increase opportunities for success Rewriting instructional materials in a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion English Language Learners Utilize strategies suggested by ESL teaching professionals including repeating directions, direct eye contact when speaking, visual cues and props to enhance understanding Rewriting instructional materialism, a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion Special Needs Learners Provide accommodations suggested by students' documentation (IEP, 504, etc.), guidance counselor and by monitoring special education teacher including repeating directions, preferential seating, working with a "buddy", maintaining direct eye contact with student when speaking, use visual cues, modify activity and providing alternate activities Rewriting instructional materialism, a simplified format

-- Rewriting instructional materialism, a simplified format - Providing summaries, graphic organizers, or outlines of instructional materials - Developing study guides to provide support before, during, and after reading - Direct experiences - Engage parent or paraprofessionals in adapting materials - Reading printed materials aloud to the student - Adjusting the pace of instruction - Monitoring student understanding and mastery of the materials - Monitoring student understanding and mastery of the materials - Reteaching if necessary - Direct assistance from peers - Modify tests and quizzes at the teacher's discretion - Modify project criteria and rubric at the teacher's discretion
+Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Engage parent or paraprofessionals in adapting materials Reading printed materials aloud to the student Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at the teacher's discretion Modify project criteria and rubric at the teacher's discretion Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.